fylgja/stylelint-config/README.md

 }
 ```

-If you've globally installed `stylelint-config-fylgja` using the `-g` flag, then you'll need to use the absolute path to `stylelint-config-fylgja` in your config e.g.
+If you've globally installed `@fylgja/stylelint-config` using the `-g` flag, then you'll need to use the absolute path to `@fylgja/stylelint-config` in your config e.g.

 ```json
 {